JereKuusela/valheim-expand_world_data/README.md

 Each entry has following fields:

 - `name`: Name of the effect.
-- `requiredGlobalKeys`: Active if all of these keys are set.
+- `requiredGlobalKeys`: Active if all of these world keys are set.
-- `forbiddenGlobalKeys`: Active if none of these keys are set.
+- `forbiddenGlobalKeys`: Active if none of these world keys are set.
+- `requiredPlayerKeys`: Active if all of these player keys are set.
+- `forbiddenPlayerKeys`: Active if none of these player keys are set.
 - `day`: Active during the day.
 - `night`: Active during the night.
 - `duration`: Duration in seconds.
 0 is "permanent".
 If not given, uses the default duration of the status effect.